 The Company accounts for its equity investments under the cost method of accounting when it does not have the ability to exercise significant influence over the investees.
 For investments where the Company has the ability to exercise significant influence, it uses the equity method of accounting.
-During the first quarter of fiscal year 2016, the Company made investments in privately traded companies for cash consideration of \$2.2 million.
-The Company made no investments in privately traded companies for cash consideration during the first quarter of fiscal year 2017.
-The Company's total equity investments in privately traded companies were \$20.2 million as of both May 1, 2016 and January 31, 2016 and are included in "Other assets" within the condensed consolidated balance sheets.
+The Company's total equity investments were \$20.2 million as of both July 31, 2016 and January 31, 2016.
+All of these investments are in private companies and are included in "Other assets" within the condensed consolidated balance sheets.